camtrees/camtrees.github.io/changelog/index.md

 -->

-This changelog documents updates to the CAMTREES Database, and its supporting systems (EpiCollect, GitHub, Python, SQL, and this website).
+This changelog documents updates to the CAMTREES Database, and its supporting systems (EpiCollect, GitHub, Google, Python, SQL, and this website).
 Each entry is grouped by month.
 Within each month, changes are organized by area.

 ---